SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

 ```

 2. Login to the account and space with *cf login*.
-3. Navigate into the root folder >your folder</georel (or your directory name)
+3. Navigate to the folder >installation folder</
 4. Ensure you are in the folder that contains the *manifest.yaml* file.
 5. Execute the following command: